 Most homes have a master bathroom and a second bathroom.
 Quite often, the master bathroom is for the homeowner’s exclusive use and offers a peaceful sanctuary at the end of the day.

 A freestanding tub is a popular master bathroom feature and will add value to the resale value of your home simply because of its impact on the bathroom space.

-A Japanese soaking tub can provide a focal point for a luxury bathroom.
+A deep soaking tub can provide a focal point for a luxury bathroom.
 According to realtors in upscale markets, a freestanding tub in the primary bathroom is a must!

 While there aren’t many disadvantages to list, any one of these could be a deal-breaker for you, depending on your objective for getting a soaking tub: